-NS 4700 Seminar in Soviet-European Re-
+NS 4700 Seminar in Soviet-European lations (4-0).

-lations (4-0).

-A seminar intended to deepen the student's knowledge of current issues in Soviet and European affairs through weekly presentations and discussions by visiting scholars and government officials, and by the preparation and presentation of student research papers.
+A seminar intended to deepen the student's knowledge of current issues in Soviet and European affairs.

 NS 4701 Seminar in Political and Security Problems of Europe (4-0).

 A research seminar on political and security issues in contemporary Europe.
 Students conduct and present original research on a selected issue, or related issues, in specific European countries or subregions.
 The issue around which the seminar is structured varies from term to term.
 It is chosen to meet the research interests of each group of students enrolled in the course.